The Great Ace Attorney 2: Resolve: Plot

 Four months after the events of Adventures, Susato Mikotoba returns to Japan only to find her best friend accused of murdering Jezaille Brett, the murderer of John Wilson.
 Aided by her father Yujin, Susato disguises herself as the male cousin of her friend Ryunosuke Naruhodo and proves her friend's innocence by outing the real murderer, journalist Raiten Menimemo.

 After the trial, she finds out that her father did not have a deathly illness and that her return home was due to a case she and Ryunosuke handled in England six months ago: while proving Soseki Natsume innocent of the poisoning of a failed actor, the pair discovered a jewelled dog collar in Natsume's apartment, stained in dried blood, but were forced by detective Herlock Sholmes to hand it over to the police, advising them and his assistant Iris Wilson to not disclose any details of their discovery.

 Susato returns to England, where an explosion at the demonstration of an experimental teleportation device results in its inventor being held responsible for the death of a known crime lord who had financed the machine.
 Ryunosuke, seeking to defend him, receives permission from Lord Chief Justice Mael Stronghart to return to court after a six month absence from the courtroom.
 Facing off against infamous prosecutor Barok van Zieks — who holds a reputation as the "Reaper" for the defendants he prosecutes dying even if found innocent — he discovers the case is linked to a spate of serial killings ten years prior conducted with a dog handled by an individual called the "Professor", whose final victim was van Zieks's brother Klint.
-Ryunosuke proves the victim was murdered by Scotland Yard's chief coroner, Courtney Sithe, who was being blackmailed over fabricating evidence concerning the Professor's alleged execution. van Zieks reveals to Ryunosuke and Susato that the Professor was Japanese.
+Ryunosuke proves the victim was murdered by Scotland Yard's chief coroner, Courtney Sithe, who was being blackmailed over fabricating evidence concerning the Professor's alleged execution. van Zieks reveals to Ryunosuke and Susato that the Professor was a Japanese man, while van Ziek's masked protégé reveals himself as an amnesiac Kazuma Asogi, Ryunosuke's best friend who was presumed dead months ago.
+Kazuma recovers his memories upon seeing a waxwork of the Professor, who he recognizes as his father, Genshin.